bazel-xcode/xchammer/Docs/XCHammerFAQ.md

 5. Trigger project gen in the iOS repository via bazel ( e.g. `bazlisk build :MyProject`, `make xcode_focus`, or whatever way you build the Xcode project)

-Note: The rule `xcode_project` is cache invalidated with Xcode so that means if you want to constantaly re-run the binary you'll need to remove the outputs each time.
-For example, if your project was named `Focus.xcodeproj`:
+Note: The rule `xcode_project` is cache invalidated so the binary doesn't run everytime you build with Bazel.
+This means if you want to constantaly re-run the binary you'll need to remove the outputs each time.
+For example, for the Bazel target `//:FocusXcodeProj` and project `Focus.xcodeproj`
 ```
-rm -rf bazel-bin/Focus.xcodeproj
+rm -rf bazel-bin/Focus.xcodeproj && bazel build :FocusXcodeProj
 ```

 ### How should I contribute to XCHammer?